Environmental Business

 In 2012, Toyota Tsusho acquired a 25% interest of the production project at Salar de Olaroz.
 It acts as the exclusive sales agent for the lithium produced there.

-In 2018, we established Toyotsu Lithium Corporation, the first dedicated lithium hydroxide manufacturing company in Japan.The company aims to manufacture and sell lithium hydroxide,which is a raw material for LiBs, and is building a manufacturing plant in Naraha-machi, Fukushima Prefecture,at which it plans to start production in 2022.
+In 2018, we established Toyotsu Lithium Corporation, the first dedicated lithium hydroxide manufacturing company in Japan.The company aims to manufacture and sell lithium hydroxide,which is a raw material for LiBs, and has built a manufacturing plant in Naraha-machi, Fukushima Prefecture,at which it started production in 2022.

 By strengthening our alliances and by ensuring a stable supply of lithium resources, we intend to contribute to the realization of a sustainable society.